-2.231.
+4.289.
 Statistics on the economic characteristics of persons are needed from population censuses for many reasons.
-Information on the productive activities of persons is vital to establish a comprehensive picture of the economic structure of a country, and the work patterns, labour market participation, and extent of labour underutilization of its population.
-This information, when combined with other personal, household and dwelling characteristics collected in the census, enable assessments of the socioeconomic situation of persons and households, which are essential to inform the formulation and planning of a wide range of economic and social policies and programmes related to employment creation, poverty reduction, work-life balance, vocational education and training, provision of social security and other social benefits, gender justice and social inclusion, civic participation, etc.
+Information on the productive activities of persons is vital to establish a comprehensive picture of the economic structure of a country, and the work patterns, labour market participation, and extent of labour under-utilization of its population.
+This information, when combined with other personal, household and dwelling characteristics collected in the census, enable assessments of the socio-economic situation of persons and households, which are essential to inform the planning of a wide range of economic and social policies and programmes related to employment creation, poverty reduction, work-life balance, vocational education and training, provision of social security and other social benefits, gender justice and social inclusion, etc.

-2.232.
-Such statistics can be obtained from other sources, such as a household-based labour force survey or administrative records, but these have certain limitations.
-Data obtained from sample surveys are constrained by sample precision and rarely provide reliable estimates for small areas, rare population groups, or for finely classified groups of industries and occupations.
-Household surveys, especially labour force surveys, have greater scope for generating a broad range of quality statistics on economic characteristics at aggregate levels, such as national and broad regional groupings.
-By contrast, population censuses provide certain core statistics at the lowest levels of aggregation, for small population groups and for the most detailed occupation and industry groups.
-Administrative records may not have the same quality of occupational and industry coding nor the same comprehensiveness in population census, and generally exclude productive activities that are informal and/or unpaid.
+4.290.
+Such statistics can be obtained from other sources, such as household-based surveys or administrative records, but these other sources have certain limitations.
+Household surveys, especially labour force surveys, are particularly well suited for generating a broad range of statistics on the economic characteristics of the population at aggregate levels, such as national and broad regional groupings.
+Data obtained from labour force surveys, however, are subject to sampling error and, therefore, rarely provide reliable estimates for small areas, small population groups, or for detailed groups of industries and occupations.
+In contrast, population groups and for detailed occupation and industry groups.
+Administrative records may not have the same quality of occupational and industry coding, nor have the same comprehensiveness in population or activity coverage, generally excluding productive activities that are informal and/or unpaid.

-2.234.
-The population census provides benchmark information on economic characteristics to which statistics from other sources can be related.
-Censuses likewise provide the sample frames for most household-based surveys, including labour force surveys.
+4.291.
+The population census also provides benchmark information to which statistics from other sources can be related.
+Population censuses likewise provide the sample frames for most household-based surveys, including labour force surveys.
 In countries with a limited or infrequent household survey programme, the population census may represent the main or only source of information on the economic characteristics of the population.